-Polling stations within constituencies: 421 locations.
+Polling stations for advance voting inside electoral districts: 421 locations.

-Polling stations outside constituencies: 424 locations.
+Polling stations for advance voting outside electoral districts: 424 locations.

 1. Constituency MP ballot (green).